rixx/books.rixx.de/src/reviews/2020/clouds-cannot-cover-us.md

   rating: 4
 ---

 Rilke-style modern poetry, targeted to adolescents and adults.
-I don't read much poetry, but I *am* a fan of Rilke, for reference.<br /><br />Most of the poems in this book had a couple of lines in them that touched me – which is really good, as poetry goes.
+I don't read much poetry, but I *am* a fan of Rilke, for reference.

+Most of the poems in this book had a couple of lines in them that touched me – which is really good, as poetry goes.
 Some were not for me at all, and one or two just dropkicked me right in the feelings.
-I'm of the opinion that that is the best compliment you could give to a collection of poetry.<br /><br />It's a slim, well-printed volume that plays with words, with layout, with colours (even though it's just black-and-white).
+I'm of the opinion that that is the best compliment you could give to a collection of poetry.

+It's a slim, well-printed volume that plays with words, with layout, with colours (even though it's just black-and-white).
 I recommend you read it.
 It's a small investment in time and money, and it might be good for your {mind/spirit/soul}.